A WORLD OF HURT

 Joe stared at Hoss, trying to absorb what he was saying.
 "But how did you know I would make it?" he asked.
 "You couldn't know that note wouldn't be my last . . . my last . . . "

 Hoss shook his head.
 "I didn't.
 I hoped, I prayed, but I didn't know.
 Not for sure.
 But Adam—he just refused to give up on you.
 To him, that note was a sign of giving up, and he didn't want it anywhere around.
 He wadded it up and threw it in the fire right after we got done sewing you up and getting the bullet out.
 Said there wouldn't be no need to keep it."

-Joe chewed on that for awhile.
+Joe chewed on that for a while, and stared at his still sleeping oldest brother.
 "Awfully sure of himself, ain't he?"

-They stared at one another, and then they started chuckling, then laughing.
+He and Hoss stared at one another.
+Slow smiles crept up.
+Joe chuckled softly, and then began to laugh.
+Hoss laughed with him.
 They laughed so hard and so loud that they woke Adam, and they kept on laughing even as he rolled his eyes and glared at them.

-Finally the laughter slowed into fitful snickers and chuckles and Adam sighed a long-suffering sigh.
+Finally the laughter slowed into fitful snickers and giggles, and Adam sighed a long-suffering sigh.

 "Look, I'm beat.
 It's been a long night, and the sun's not up yet.
 I'd like to get a little more shut-eye if you two are finished," Adam said, rubbing his hands over bleary eyes.